-Prior to today's trading, shares of the world's biggest maker of health care products had gained 1.1% over the past month.
-This has outpaced the Medical sector's loss of 0.22% and the S&P 500's gain of 0.52% in that time.
+Coming into today, shares of the world's biggest maker of health care products had gained 6.75% in the past month.
+In that same time, the Medical sector gained 5.88%, while the S&P 500 gained 3.81%.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $8.57 per share and revenue of $81.25 billion, which would represent changes of +4.77% and -0.4%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $8.66 per share and revenue of $82.04 billion.
+These totals would mark changes of +5.87% and +0.56%, respectively, from last year.

-Any recent changes to analyst estimates for JNJ should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+It is also important to note the recent changes to analyst estimates for JNJ.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-JNJ is currently a Zacks Rank #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.01% higher.
+JNJ is currently sporting a Zacks Rank of #2 (Buy).

-Investors should also note that JNJ has a PEG ratio of 2.1 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Large Cap Pharmaceuticals industry currently had an average PEG ratio of 2.13 as of yesterday's close.
+Also, we should mention that JNJ has a PEG ratio of 2.47.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Large Cap Pharmaceuticals industry currently had an average PEG ratio of 2.24 as of yesterday's close.

 The Large Cap Pharmaceuticals industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 158, putting it in the bottom 39% of all 250+ industries.
+This group has a Zacks Industry Rank of 24, putting it in the top 10% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.